 Virgin Media will turn its nationwide network of street cabinets into Wi-Fi hotspots, offering free wireless connectivity to its customers and allowing it to offload traffic from its mobile service, according to a report.

 The Telegraph says details of the service will be made available in the next few weeks, alongside plans to turn customers’ home routers into public Wi-Fi access points, similar to BT.
 However not even BT, whose network comprises five million hotspots, has yet turned its cabinets into access points.

 Virgin Media Wi-Fi

-TechWeekEurope has contacted Virgin Media but had not received a reply at the time of publication.
+TechWeekEurope has contacted the company, but had not received a response at the time of publication.